uppedtrout/Better-config/README.md

 The Twenty-Fifth Name is EPADUN
 This is the Lord of all Irrigation and can bring Water from a far place to your feet.
 Possesses a most subtle geometry of the Earth and knowledge of all lands where Water might be found in abundance.
-His Word is EYUNGINAKANPA and his Seal is this:Downloaded from www.holybooks.com The Twenty-Sixth Name is ENBILULUGUGAL
+His Word is EYUNGINAKANPA and his Seal is this:
+The Twenty-Sixth Name is ENBILULUGUGAL
 The Power that presides over all growth, and all that grows.
 Gives knowledge of cultivation, and can supply a starving city with food for thirteen moons in one moon.
 A